MWPLS/mwpls.github.io/README.md

-# Midwest Programming Language Summit
+# Midwest Programming Languages Summit

 The Midwest PL Summit is a series of informal workshops to foster the exchange of ideas and to promote collaboration among faculty and students in